soren/dot-emacs/README.md

 My Emacs Configuration
 ======================

-This is my .emacs.el and releated files that together configure GNU Emacs the way I like it.
+This is my `.emacs.el` file and releated files, together they configure GNU Emacs the way I like it.

 I'm trying to make the configuration work across operating systems, that is Linux and Windows.
 I mostly use Linux, which means that